 - Temp: 78 to 82° F / 25 - 27° C

 Goldfish are an ideal aquaponics fish as they produce and eat a large amount of excretion, thus providing plenty of nitrates for the plants.

 They are also hardy, depending on which species you select.
-However, rapid changes in temperature can be fatal.
+However, rapid temperature changes can be fatal.

 There are generally two types of goldfish – twin-tailed and single-tailed.
-Be mindful to avoid mixing these two species together as twin-tailed fish could end up suffering greatly.
+Avoid mixing these two species, as twin-tailed fish could suffer greatly.
 As single-tailed goldfish have slim bodies and are more aggressive and faster swimmers, twin-tailed gold finds it hard to compete with them.

 Goldfish are inedible ornamental fish and thrive in temperatures of 78 to 82 degrees F and pH levels of 6.0 to 8.0.